 What is Geomarketing?

-This refers to any type of marketing that incorporates location-based intelligence so as to improve the odds of your message reaching your target audience at the most opportune moment.
+This refers to any marketing incorporating location-based intelligence to improve the odds of your message reaching your target audience at the most opportune moment.

 While the desired results of geomarketing can be attained using various means, the underlying theme is that location data or awareness must be utilized as a part of the marketing effort – thus, the ‘geo’ element.

 The guiding principle behind geomarketing is, ‘where you are is who you are.’
-The idea is that the locations a potential customer visit tells a lot about them.
+The idea is that the locations a potential customer visits tell a lot about them.
 Thus, they can be used as predictors of intent.

-For example, if a consumer has been visiting several car dealerships over the past week, it is highly likely that they are looking for a car.
-Thus, a dealer who can utilize geomarketing and send them a relevant ad or offer is likely to make a sale.
+For example, if a consumer has visited several car dealerships over the past week, they are likely looking for a car.
+Thus, a dealer who can utilize geomarketing and send them a relevant ad or offer will make a sale.

 Types of Geomarketing

-As mentioned earlier, geomarketing is a marketing strategy that encompasses the various types of location-based marketing tactics.
+As mentioned earlier, geomarketing is a marketing strategy that encompasses various location-based marketing tactics.
 Thus, it is not a tool by itself.
 As such, if you are looking to target your customers based on their location, you can utilize either or all of the following geomarketing tactics:

-We shall look at each of these geomarketing tools in broader detail in the sections that follow.
+The following sections shall look at these geomarketing tools in broader detail.

 What is Geotargeting?